How to pay for a wedding

 • The groom's family: The rehearsal dinner, marriage license, officiant fee, accommodations, transportation, a band or DJ, alcohol, the bride's bouquet and the honeymoon.

-• The bride: The groom's wedding band and bridesmaid gifts.
+• The bride: The groom's wedding band and gifts for the bridesmaids.

 • The groom: The bride's engagement ring, wedding band, tuxedo rental and gifts for the groomsmen.

-Funding a wedding may seem daunting at times, but there are several ways you can pay for the event.
-Whether you're paying for it yourself or splitting it with family, use a mix of borrowing and saving options that helps you stay within your budget.
+Funding a wedding may seem daunting, but you have many ways to help you pay for the event.
+Whether you're paying for it yourself or splitting it with family, use a combination of options that ensures you stay within your budget.
+A dedicated savings account can help you get a head start.

 Related topics